opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

   It's also available online at http://docs.opencv.org.

   **Note**: the most recent docs (nightly build) are at http://docs.opencv.org/trunk/.
-  Generally it's more up-to-date, but can refer not-yet-released functionality.
+  Generally, it's more up-to-date, but can refer to not-yet-released functionality.

 Starting version 2.4.2 `OpenCV4Android SDK` uses `OpenCV Manager` API for library initialization. `OpenCV Manager` is an Android service based solution providing the following benefits for OpenCV applications developers: